 Do you know why you want to start blogging?
 I started blogging in order to boost my career, encourage other people to travel, study and work abroad, and open the doors to other possibilities.

 The only way you’re going to carry on with your blog is when you remember why did you start it and what’s your goal.
 While goals may change (mine did when children showed up), it’s important to have a goal.
 At some point, I lost mine and got unmotivated until I found a new goal.

-4. I Wish I Started Doing Videos from the Beginning
+4. I Wish I Started Working on the Right Things from the Beginning

 I’ve never been a vlogger.
 I grew up loving books and instead of watching someone talk on the camera, I preferred reading what they had to say.
-But in the world of blogging it isn’t about what do like as an individual, but what the audience prefers and the mainstream social media audience prefers videos.
+But in the world of blogging, it isn’t about what do like as an individual, but what the audience prefers and the mainstream social media audience prefers videos.

 I do think that going further video will play a more prominent role in the way we connect, particularly live videos.
 We want to be able to relate to one another on a level, so ironically my few vlogs in which I didn’t say anything particularly exciting, received more applause than well-researched articles.